fmgc/jpgm/README.md

 It exists only *while no clear open-source alternative exists* and to provide enough support for (my) research that needs some pgm related computations with sparse matrices in java.

-Graphical models structure is supported by the [jgrapht](http://jgrapht.org/) library.
+Graphical models structure is supported by the [jgrapht](http://jgrapht.org/) library (that should be placed in the `jpgm/lib` directory.

 `jpgm` is nowhere near of being complete, fast, scalable or other usually looked-for niceties.
 Indeed, classes in `jpgm` are only a few: